-Mr. Power has extensive experience in the areas of pre-trial motion practice and pre-trial litigation, including the taking and defending of expert and fact witness depositions, and litigation.
+Mr. Power has extensive experience in the areas of pre-trial motion practice, pre-trial litigation, including the taking and defending of expert and fact witness depositions, and litigation.
 At a time when most young lawyers are hard pressed to obtain any real trial experience, Mr. Power has already served as the 1st or 2nd chair on numerous trials over his short career.

 R. M. v.
 Metal-Matic Inc.